spences10/react-seo-component/README.md

 Use it for adding canonical links, metadata and OpenGraph information to your React projects!

+If you are rendering client side (not using Gatsby, or Next.js static routes) then you can use [react-snap] to create your static HTML.

+This is primarily targeted for use in Gatsby sites.

 ## Use it!

 Install it from npm!